David Gray (diplomat): Marriage and military service in World War I

-Gray was born in Buffalo, New York, and graduated from Harvard University in 1892.
-He was a member of the American Expeditionary Forces in World War I; serving in France, he received the Croix de guerre and the Legion of Honour.
+For his war service, Gray received the Croix de guerre and the Legion of Honour.
 In 1925, he received a Doctor of Letters from Bowdoin College.

 Minister to Ireland

-Gray was appointed minister to Ireland in February 1940, and presented his credentials in April 1940.
+At the age of seventy, Gray was appointed minister to Ireland in February 1940, and presented his credentials in April 1940.
 His official title was Envoy Extraordinary and Minister Plenipotentiary.
+In Gray's own words, his appointment was nepotic, as he was the First Lady's uncle.